dev-academy-programme/concepts/react/class-style/event-delegation.md

 export default Item
 ```

-The `addToCart` event handler is used directly from `this.props` as is already bound to the correct `item`.
+The `addToCart` event handler is used directly from `this.props` in Item.js.